Jala3400/Logo_to_ASCII/docs/tutorial/tutorial-algorithms.md

 # Tutorial: Algorithms

 In addition to the default algorithm (`max_prod`), Logo to ASCII supports several other algorithms for matching image blocks to characters.

-Each algorithm has different strengths and can produce varying results.
+The best one is the default one by far (except for `cnn`, which acts in a really similar way), but we include them to experiment.

 ## Available Algorithms